aderusha/IoTWM-ESP8266/README.md

 ### Setup Procedure
 ##### 1. Install the Arduino IDE
-Download the Arduino IDE for your operating system and install with the instructions linked below
+Download the Arduino IDE for your operating system and install with the instructions linked below.
+We'll be using the downloaded version, so skip the sections regarding the online/cloud editor.

 - [Software download](http://www.arduino.cc/en/main/software)
 - [Installation instructions](http://www.arduino.cc/en/Guide/HomePage)